Canon IVY 2 Mini Photo Printer Review

 While the status LED is dark, powering the printer requires pressing and holding the Power button.

-1. To use Bluetooth and connect your phone to the printer, you’ll need to access the settings on your phone.
+- To use Bluetooth and connect your phone to the printer, you must access the phone’s settings and download the Canon Mini Print app (compatible with iOS and Android).

-7. Launch Canon Mini Print and touch the top-right icon.
+- Launch Canon Mini Print and touch the icon at the top right.
 Choose a printer.
 After connecting your phone and printer, the symbol will change to show the battery level.